- Medical Students

 Burn fellowship- Jacobi Medical Center; Bronx, NY

-Plastic Surgery fellowship- St. Joseph’s regional Medical Center, Paterson, NJ
+Plastic Surgery fellowship- St. Joseph’s University Medical Center, Paterson, NJ

 Hand Surgery fellowship-University of Louisville; Louisville, KY